ospf2fullstack/Obsidian/Technologies/3D Printing/3D Printing.md

 The quickest way to go from noob to hero with 3D printing is by using UltiMaker Cura.
-It's the simpliest form splicing with amazing tools built in to support nearly ANY 3D printer on the market.
+It's the simplest form splicing with amazing tools built in to support nearly ANY 3D printer on the market.

 https://ultimaker.com/software/ultimaker-cura